horizontalsystems/bitcoin-kit-android/CONTRIBUTING.md

 ## Implementing support for a new coin for external developers

-Support for coin is implemented as a separate module that depends on the module bitcoincore.
+Support for coin is implemented as a separate module that depends on the module `bitcoincore`.
 This repository contains modules for supporting coins like `Bitcoin`, `BitcoinCash` and `Dash`.
 Support for a new coin should be implemented in the owners repository.

 ### Structure of module